-If you are still having regular periods, take your first tablet on the first day of bleeding.
+If you are still having regular periods, start on the first day of bleeding.

-If you are not having regular periods, you can start straight away. ■ Take one tablet each day.
-You can take the
+If you are not having regular periods you can start straight away.

-- tablet at a time of the day that suits you.
-But it is best to take it about the same time each Swallow the tablets whole, with some water. - Follow the direction of the arrows on the pack and take a tablet each day until the pack is - empty.
-All the tablets are the same.
-The days of the week are marked on the strip to help you to remember to take one each - day.
-When you finish a foil strip, start a new strip on the next day.
-Changing from another type of HRT
+Take one tablet each day.
+You can take the tablet at a time of the day that suits you but it is best to take it at about the same time each day

+- Swallow the tablets whole, with some water. - Follow the direction of the arrows on the pack and take a tablet each day until the pack is empty. - When you finish your first foil strip, start a new strip on the next day.
+Remember to put a fresh sticker on your new foil strip.